nowo-tech/ComposerUpdateHelper/README.md

 After installation, two files will be copied to your project root:
 - `generate-composer-require.sh` - The main script
-- `generate-composer-require.ignore.txt` - Configuration file for ignored packages (only created if doesn't exist)
+- `generate-composer-require.yaml` - Configuration file for ignored packages (only created if doesn't exist)

 **Note:** These files are automatically added to your `.gitignore` during installation to prevent them from being committed to your repository.